grace-notes/grace-notes/_topics/reversionism.md

 **Jer 9:25-26**, “_uncircumcised of heart._”

-**Heb 12:15**, “_falling from grace” means total malfunction of any grace modus operandi, and total ignorance of the grace policy of God in the plan._"
+**Heb 12:15**, “_falling from grace_” means total malfunction of any grace modus operandi, and total ignorance of the grace policy of God in the plan."

 **2 Pet 2:7-8**, “_the tortured soul._”